Holistic Trauma Therapy

 Fees

-All rates are in Canadian dollars.
-I am not required to collect taxes on these services.
-After our session, I will send you an invoice to be paid by e-transfer within 7 days.
-If you have benefits that cover “psychotherapy”, you can claim our sessions to your insurance provider with the receipt provided after our session.
+If you have benefits that cover “psychotherapy” in Ontario you can claim our sessions to your insurance provider with the receipt provided after our session.

 Common Questions